 - Privacy compliance risks

-- those additional matters customarily addressed by the audit, compliance and ethics committee of a governing board for an institution of higher education.
+- hose additional matters customarily addressed by the audit, compliance and ethics committee of a governing board for an institution of higher education.

 - the independence, performance, resources and structure of the internal audit, compliance and ethics functions;